EduCodeDataset/AutomatedCodingChallengesAssembly/README.md

 # AutomatedCodingChallengesAssembly

 This repository contains the dataset for automated coding challenge assembly.
-The dataset is derived from the Pintia programming practice platform (https://pintia.cn/) and includes various programming problems and their corresponding student submissions.
+The dataset is derived from the Pintia programming practice platform (https://pintia.cn/) and includes 207 programming problems along with the corresponding student submission codes from the 2023 Spring term.

 ## File Description